 In the Limited Liability Company, capital is divided into equal, accumulative and indivisible shares, which cannot be incorporated in the form of securities, or be called “shares”.
 There mustn’t be more than 20 partners.
 Like the Sociedad Anonima, partners are not personally liable for possible debts of the company.

-2. Doing Business – Get your tax identification with SUNAT
+2. Get your tax identification with SUNAT

+The company formation process in Peru requires a tax ID.
 These are several categories under which an individual who owns or is going to start a business must register their activities with SUNAT, Peru’s National Tax Authority.

 These tax regimes establish how your taxes are paid and the levels of payments you must make.
 Electing the right regime mainly depends on the type and size of the business.

 New RUS regime

 RUS is a tax regime created for small merchants and producers, which allows them to pay a monthly fee based on their purchases and/or income.
 This is a single payment that replaces the payments of various taxes separately.
 Under the New RUS, businesses are prohibited from issuing invoices and other vouchers that entitle tax credit.

 This regime is applicable to your business if purchases and sales per month do not exceed S./8000 Peruvian soles.
 The rate per month ranges between S./20-50 Peruvian Soles.

 A company will be considered part of this regime when its net sales fall between S./8000-525,000.

 The company must then pay 1.5% of monthly income tax and 18% of monthly IGV (value-added tax or VAT).
 In this regime, the company is not required to file an annual tax return.